(Last Updated On: 8th May 2019)

 Or, should I say, the rooftop of the National Museum of Scotland.
 Swanky restaurant, The Tower, is up there, where you can blow the money you saved not going into the castle on some pricey plates, but more importantly, there’s another view to be had.
 This one gives you a pretty good look at the castle, but also, for a different view to all the others on this list so far, you get to see Edinburgh’s distinctive Old Town rooftops from above.

-It’s only £5 to climb the very aptly nicknamed Gothic Rocket, but you’ll also need some nerves.
+It’s pretty cheap to climb the very aptly nicknamed Gothic Rocket, but you’ll also need to purchase some extra nerves.
 Toward the top, the winding stairwell gets so narrow I wondered if they should maybe have a girth limit.
 Working out how to let people pass you and not come a cropper is a bit of a skill, but if you can get past that, you’ll see first hand how much grander, wider and planned out New Town was compared to the shambolic Old Town.
 You’ll also see the Castle and Calton Hill and Leith off to the east, just for a change.

 One of the top (and longest running – since 1851!) attractions in Edinburgh, Camera Obscura also has a rooftop viewing platform where you can get another look at all those old town rooftops, or use the centre’s binoculars to spy on some unsuspecting people below for a while.
 Fun!